yashm0910/Machine-Learning-Projects-/README.md

 => This repository reflects my hands-on learning journey with Python, scikit-learn, Pandas, NumPy, and visualization libraries, all backed by solid

-theoretical understanding from the Google ML course.
+theoretical understanding from the courses.
 All code and documentation are written with clarity and scalability in mind, as if preparing

 for a real internship or production-ready environment.